benjamin421/thebenjamin/content/research/causalemergence.md

 In academic work, please cite this essay as:

 _Anderson, Benjamin, “Causal Emergence in Biological Networks”, TheBenjam.in (2022-07-23), available at https://www.thebenjam.in/research/._

+---

+### Changelog
+_August 22, 2022_ — Added physiology data for mice and stem cell genes data for drosophilia.

 [^1]: Varley Thomas F. and Hoel Erik 2022 Emergence as the conversion of information: a unifying theory _Phil.
 Trans.
 R. Soc.
 A._ 380: 20210150.20210150
 [^2]: Brennan Klein, Erik Hoel, Anshuman Swain, Ross Griebenow, Michael Levin, Evolution and emergence: higher order information structure in protein interactomes across the tree of life, Integrative Biology, Volume 13, Issue 12, December 2021, Pages 283–294, https://doi.org/10.1093/intbio/zyab020